Motorcyclist 'had massive quantity of liquid mercury'

 The accused, of Glebe Hill Manor, Tandragee, is charged with having articles for use in terrorism and ammunition in suspicious circumstances.

-A prosecution lawyer told the bail hearing the father-of-four was stopped by police at Victoria Street in Lurgan on 7 August.'Numerous devices'
+A prosecution lawyer told the bail hearing the father-of-four was stopped by police at Victoria Street in Lurgan on 7 August.

 The barrister claimed that forensic tests confirmed that 67ml of liquid mercury, weighing up to 900g, had been recovered.